 Other symptoms include dry mouth or sore throat and problems paying attention.

 How is sleep apnea diagnosed?

 Diagnosis of sleep apnea is not simple because there can be many different causes.
-Primary care doctors, pulmonologists, neurologists, or other doctors with specialty training in sleep disorders may be involved in making a diagnosis and starting treatment.
+Primary healthcare providers, pulmonologists, neurologists, or other healthcare providers with specialty training in sleep disorders may be involved in making a diagnosis and starting treatment.
 Several tests are available for evaluating sleep apnea, including:

 Polysomnography.
 This test records a variety of body functions during sleep, such as the electrical activity of the brain, eye movement, muscle activity, heart rate, respiratory effort, air flow, and blood oxygen levels.